cv

 Stanford University

-Carried out research in high-energy astrophysics and machine learning, working with Professor Roger Blandford
+Research at KIPAC (Kavli Institute for Particle Astrophysics and Cosmology) in high-energy astrophysics and machine learning, working with Professor Roger Blandford.

 -